froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/membership-calculator.md

 ![Join___Drush_Site-Install|690x373](upload://u6yyw4uFzZZCotOQd4pYtQCaAhQ.png)

 ### Primary Location
 This step provides a map with radio buttons for the member to select their primary location.
-Every location listed in the **Y USA Open Y Location Filter Settings** (see Troubleshooting section below) is listed.
+Every location listed in the **YMCA Website Services Location Filter Settings** (see Troubleshooting section below) is listed.

 ![Join___Drush_Site-Install|690x442](upload://6i4S8IF4qJvSPyb2ALReAUlGoLv.jpeg)